SEA CADETS

 Seamanship

 Learn the ropes—literally.
-From tying knots to understanding how a ship operates, seamanship teaches the core skills of life at sea.
+From tying knots to understanding how a ship operates, seamanship teaches the essential skills needed for life at sea.
+In addition, cadets gain practical knowledge that forms the foundation for all nautical training.

 First Aid

-Gain lifesaving skills and the confidence to act in an emergency.
-Cadets work towards recognised first aid qualifications.
+Gain lifesaving skills and the confidence to respond in an emergency.
+Cadets train in key techniques and work towards recognised first aid qualifications.
+As a result, they become more prepared, responsible and ready to help others when it matters most.

 Marine Engineering

-Learn how ships and other vessels are powered and maintained to explore the fascinating world of marine engineering.
-Cadets gain practical skills in machinery and engine maintenance, essential to life at sea.
+Learn how ships and other vessels are powered and maintained as you explore the fascinating world of marine engineering.
+Cadets gain hands-on experience with machinery and engine systems, developing practical skills that are essential to life at sea.
+In addition, this training builds problem-solving abilities and technical confidence.

 Catering & Stewarding

-From camp cooking to preparing and serving a full mess dinner, cadets can learn practical culinary skills that are fun and useful for life.
+From camp cooking to preparing and serving a full mess dinner, cadets learn practical culinary skills that are both enjoyable and useful for life.
+In addition, catering teaches planning, teamwork and attention to detail—valuable qualities in and out of the kitchen.

 Communication & Information Systems

 Understand the technology that keeps our communications running smoothly.
-This specialisation covers everything from basic radio operations to understanding advanced information systems and cybersecurity.
+This specialisation covers everything from basic radio operations to advanced information systems and cybersecurity.
+As cadets progress, they develop technical skills that are highly relevant in today’s connected world.

 Physical Training